 Bridges between China and the West: Three case studies

-The life careers and insight of Chinese and Western members of the church who played important roles in dialogue in the life of the church.
+Panelists examine the contribution and insights of Chinese and Westerners who played important roles in intercultural dialogue in the life of the Church.

 The Sino-Vatican accord in historical and comparative perspective